 @el_rughi 's awesome new addition to the back of the Keiller Centre – part 1 in his series of Japanese robots.
 Thanks to @wallspot_org for organising this awesome exchange, Keiller Centre for the space, @ozzysstore for the paints and @hotelindigodundee for the room and board – couldn't have happened without you!

 Scotland is bursting with an array of talent especially when it comes to street art.
 Explore the nooks and crannies of the city streets as you marvel at some of the incredible artwork on public display.
 Glasgow and Dundee are two cities which take great pride in showcasing the talent of Scottish artists.
 If you happen to be out and about in Glasgow, why not enjoy a day of delving into the city’s rich art culture with its very own Mural Trail?
 See unique and vibrant artworks including Glasgow’s most famous residents, such as comedy legend Billy Connolly, and if that’s not enough to fill your boots, make sure to head east for the Open Close Dundee Street Art Trail, which adds a splash of colour to some of the city’s most overlooked areas.
 Or if you’re looking for something more central, then the City Centre trail is perfect for you.
 The tour, which takes place on the first Saturday of every month, allows you to discover and learn more about the history and background of all the 19 pieces of artwork dotted across the city.
 Looking for something more off the beaten track?
 Stobswell is a great alternative if you want to take things at an easier pace.
-Also running the first Saturday of every month, discover more incredible artwork and delve deeper into the history of the area.
-Don’t miss out on the opportunity of going on the Art & Cultural Walking Tour in Perth.
-Take a leisurely walk as you view some of the city’s most magnificent artworks, introducing you to Perth’s best hidden gems.
 If you feel as though you have only really scratched the surface in terms of Scottish street art then art enthusiasts will be delighted to know that there is even the opportunity to visit a street art festival!
 Aberdeen takes centre-stage with its annual Nuart Festival, showcasing the very best of urban street art.
 The festival also provides street art tours where a friendly guide will be on hand to take you through some of the new pieces that have been added to the city’s most hidden gems.
 Edinburgh is a great city destination to soak up the very best of its fascinating history and heritage but it’s not the only thing that is worth shouting out about, the city also offers an eclectic mix of urban street art.
 The Dundas Street Art Walking Tour is a great way of examining artwork from well-established artists to new, up and coming ones, and you will also get the chance to visit some of the finest art galleries and museums too.

 8. Indulge in some foodie delights